 Business Transfers: In the event that L4R is involved in a bankruptcy, merger, acquisition, reorganization or sale of assets, your information may be sold or transferred as part of that transaction.
 The promises in this Privacy Policy will apply to your information as transferred to the new entity.

-Non-Private or Non-Personal Information: We may share or disclose your non-private, aggregated or otherwise non-personal information, such as your public user profile information, public posts, the people you follow or that follow you, or the number of users who clicked on a
+Non-Private or Non-Personal Information: We may share or disclose your non-private, aggregated or otherwise non-personal information, such as your public user Profile Information, public posts, the people you follow or that follow you, or the number of users who clicked on a

 particular link (even if only one did).

 Use of Other Users' Information: The Service provides various means of communicating with other Service users through which you may have access to other users' names, email addresses and other information.
-By using the Service, you agree that, with respect to other users' personally identifiable information that you obtain through your use of the Service (including, without limitation, first and last name, email, photo, and links to Social Network accounts or user names, as applicable) you will only use such information for: (i) Service related communications that are not unsolicited commercial messages; and (ii) any other purpose that such user expressly agrees to after adequate disclosure of such purpose.
+By using the Service, you agree that, with respect to other users' personally identifiable information that you obtain through your use of the Service (including, without limitation, first and last name, email, photo, and links to social network accounts or user names, as applicable) you will only use such information for: (i) Service-related communications that are not unsolicited commercial messages; and (ii) any other purpose that such user expressly agrees to after adequate disclosure of such purpose.
 Under no circumstances can you disclose personally identifiable information about another user to any third party without our consent and/or the consent of such other user.

 Modifying Your Personal Information

-If you are a registered user of our Services, we provide you with tools and account settings to access or modify the profile information you provided to us and associated with your account.
+If you are a registered user of our Services, we provide you with tools and account settings to access or modify the Profile Information you provided to us and associated with your account.

-You can also permanently delete your L4R account by contacting us at support@love4restaurants.com.
+You can also access, modify, or permanently delete your L4R account by contacting us at support@love4restaurants.com.

 Our Policy Towards Children